 La Paz, Bolivia at 12-14K feet above sea level

-I also traveled alone for this trip, which meant that I have to be exceedingly careful not to get sick as I can only depend on myself.
-Furthermore, one “sick” day could drastically derail my itinerary.
+I also traveled solo for this trip, so I had to be exceedingly careful not to get sick, as I could only depend on myself.

 1Arrival in La Paz, Bolivia from SFO.
 Acclimation.